frnmst/qvm/README.md

 ### Setup

-For this to work, you must enable the following lines in the SSH daemon configuration of the host computer:
+For this to work, you must add the following lines in the SSH daemon configuration of the host computer:

     AllowTcpForwarding yes
     AllowAgentForwarding yes

 ### Examples